 Skip to main content

-Maternal-fetal research, i.e., research intended to benefit pregnant women and/or their fetuses, must balance the health and safety of the woman who participates and the well-being of the fetus with the desire to develop new and innovative therapies.
-One challenge in such research is that pregnant women may face external pressure or expectations to enroll from partners, family members, or others that may compromise their ability to make a fully voluntary decision about whether to participate.
+Maternal-fetal research, i.e., research intended to benefit pregnant individuals and/or their fetuses, must balance the health and safety of the individual who participates and the well-being of the fetus with the desire to develop new and innovative therapies.
+One challenge in such research is that pregnant individuals may face external pressure or expectations to enroll from partners, family members, or others that may compromise their ability to make a fully voluntary decision about whether to participate.

-Physicians engaged in maternal-fetal research should demonstrate the same care and concern for the pregnant woman and fetus that they would in providing clinical care.
+Physicians engaged in maternal-fetal research should demonstrate the same care and concern for the pregnant individual and fetus that they would in providing clinical care.

 In addition to adhering to general guidelines for the ethical conduct of research and applicable law, physicians who are involved in maternal-fetal research should: